zeugirdorsocram/pcap-forge/README.md

 | **IoT / OT / ICS** | MQTT, Modbus TCP, DNP3 |
 | **Raw** | UDP |

-Each generator produces the full protocol lifecycle — TCP handshake and teardown, authentication sequences, application data, and graceful close — not just a single packet.
+Each generator produces the full protocol lifecycle: TCP handshake and teardown, authentication sequences, application data, and graceful close, not just a single packet.

 ### Detection Rule Generation

 After generating a PCAP, three rule formats are produced automatically from the session's parsed fields:

-- **Sigma** — Structured detection rule targeting protocol-specific observables (DNS QNAME, TLS SNI, SMB share path, LDAP filter, Kerberos SPN, etc.) with correct `logsource` for Zeek, `tags` with ATT&CK technique IDs, and `falsepositives`/`level` stubs
+- **Sigma** - Structured detection rule targeting protocol-specific observables (DNS QNAME, TLS SNI, SMB share path, LDAP filter, Kerberos SPN, etc.) with correct `logsource` for Zeek, `tags` with ATT&CK technique IDs, and `falsepositives`/`level` stubs
-- **Suricata** — `alert` rule with correct protocol keyword, `flow` direction, `content` matches (hex patterns for binary protocols, text matches for cleartext), sticky buffers (`dns.query`, `tls.sni`, `http.host`), and full `metadata` block
+- **Suricata** - `alert` rule with correct protocol keyword, `flow` direction, `content` matches (hex patterns for binary protocols, text matches for cleartext), sticky buffers (`dns.query`, `tls.sni`, `http.host`), and full `metadata` block
-- **Snort** — Same content in Snort 3 format with `metadata:service` field
+- **Snort** - Same content in Snort 3 format with `metadata:service` field
-- **YARA** — `rule` block with wire-format hex signatures, text protocol command strings, and session-specific field values; if a file payload was injected, the file's magic bytes are extracted as a `$file_magic` hex string
+- **YARA** - `rule` block with wire-format hex signatures, text protocol command strings, and session-specific field values; if a file payload was injected, the file's magic bytes are extracted as a `$file_magic` hex string

 All three formats include MITRE ATT&CK technique IDs and can be copied to clipboard or downloaded directly.

 ### MITRE ATT&CK Mapping

-Every session displays the relevant ATT&CK technique and tactic in the INFO tab — linked directly to the ATT&CK website.
+Every session displays the relevant ATT&CK technique and tactic in the INFO tab linked directly to the ATT&CK website.
 All 34 protocols are mapped.

 ### PCAP Import & Parse